Green jay

-The green jay (Cyanocorax luxuosus) is a species of the New World jays, and is found in Central America.
-Adults are about 27 cm long and variable in colour across their range; they usually have blue and black heads, green wings and mantle, bluish-green tails, black bills, yellow or brown eye rings, and dark legs.
+The green jay (Cyanocorax luxuosus) is a species of the New World jays, found in Central America, Mexico, and South Texas.
+Adults are about 27 cm long and variable in color across their range; they usually have blue and black heads, green wings and mantle, bluish-green tails, black bills, yellow or brown eye rings, and dark legs.
 The basic diet consists of arthropods, vertebrates, seeds, and fruit.
 The nest is usually built in a thorny bush; the female incubates the clutch of three to five eggs.
 This is a common species of jay with a wide range and the International Union for Conservation of Nature has rated its conservation status as being of "least concern".

 Taxonomy

-Some ornithologists treat the green jay as conspecific with the Inca jay of the Andes, with C. yncas luxuosus as the green jay and C. yncas yncas as the Inca jay.
+Seven subspecies are accepted; listed from north to south: